34+35: United States

-Following the release of its remix, "34+35" soared to a new peak of number two on the Hot 100, blocked from the top spot by Olivia Rodrigo's "Drivers License", lodging over 24.2 million on-demand streams and 8,000 digital downloads, thus marking Grande's twelfth top 5 hit on the Hot 100, and the second track off of Positions to do so.
-"34+35" also marked the highest-charting song credited to three or more female soloists on the Hot 100 since Christina Aguilera, Mýa, Pink and Lil' Kim's "Lady Marmalade" in 2001.
-Additionally, it also reached a new peak of number two on the Billboard Global 200 chart and entered the Global 200 Excl.
-U.S. chart for the first time at number five, becoming Grande's third top ten hit on the chart.
-Following the release of the music video of the remix, "34+35" re-peaked at number two on the chart dated February 27, 2021, drawing in 18.1 million streams, 60.2 million airplay audience impressions and 16,000 digital downloads sold within its 16th tracking week.
-This time Grande was solely credited on the chart.

 On the US Billboard Mainstream Top 40 airplay chart, "34+35" peaked at number one on the issue dated February 13, 2021, becoming the second consecutive chart topper from the parent album Positions and earning Grande her eighth number one single and 18th overall top ten single.
 It replaced Grande's own "Positions" which dominated the chart for seven consecutive weeks, making Grande the first artist to succeed herself at number one as the only act credited on both tracks.
 Joining Mariah Carey, Outkast, Iggy Azalea and Halsey, Grande also became just the fifth artist in Billboard history to replace themselves on the Pop Songs airplay chart.
 It remained at number one for a second consecutive week.
 The same week Grande simultaneously occupied the top two of pop airplay chart with "34+35" and "Positions", making Grande the first artist to simultaneously occupy the top two with two solo songs.
 Joining Mariah Carey, Outkast, Pharrell Williams, Iggy Azalea and Halsey, Grande also became just the sixth artist in Billboard history to simultaneously occupy the entire top two of Pop Songs airplay chart.
 It remained at number one for three consecutive weeks.
 It also peaked at number one on the Billboard Rhythmic Top 40 airplay chart on the issue dated March 13, 2021, becoming Grande's third number one hit and 13th overall top ten single on the rhythmic airplay chart.

-On April 6, 2021, "34+35" was certified double platinum by the Recording Industry Association of America (RIAA) for moving 2 million units in the United States.
+On October 31, 2025, "34+35" was certified 5x platinum by the Recording Industry Association of America (RIAA) for moving 5 million units in the United States.